code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 > “Sandwich attacks are inherent to AMMs, so this isn’t a unique issue presented by the MarginSwap implementation.
 With this in mind, I’m downgrading the risk from a proposed medium severity to QA.”

 One important caveat to all of the above: _**unless otherwise specified by the contest sponsor or intended to be handled by the code**_**.** For example, flash loans are generally unavoidable, but since MarginSwap had a safeguard against them, we considered these findings relevant in their contest.

+### Discussing issues with the sponsor

+Ultimately the judge has the final word, but we want your decisions to be well-informed.
+In a typical C4 contest, there will be a few issues that benefit from discussion with the sponsor; the judge may find that their understanding of the system is incomplete and you need to ask for clarification, or where there is room for misunderstanding.
+Don’t hesitate to connect directly with the sponsor, either in the Github comments (where you can tag them in if needed), or via Discord.

 ## Handling duplicates in GitHub